DS-Discovery/ds-discovery.github.io/course_description/timeline.md

    Module 4: Propose a Solution/Model | How does it work? | [LiveEvent + Date](www.google.com) | [bCoursesAssignment](www.google.com)
    Module 5: Examine the Impact | What were your results / what results do you expect?
 What decisions will be made as a result of your work?| [LiveEvent + Date](www.google.com) | [bCoursesAssignment](www.google.com)

-## Final Showcase [DATE TBA]
+## Final Showcase: RRR week
    > In early December, we will be holding a live Zoom event for students to showcase their work to our extended data science community. final submissions will be included on the Division of Computing, Data Science and Society’s website.
-Submissions due [DATE TBA].
+Submissions due 12/06.